lingtalfi/TheBar/discussions/file-manager-protocol.md

 - directory: the directory path (relative to the user's directory) which contains the uploaded file
 - tags: the array of tags attached to the uploaded file
 - is_private: whether the file is private or public
+- original_url: string=null.
+The url to the original file if there is one, or null if there isn't.

 Note that in the case of an image, the server might have altered the uploaded image to fit certain dimensions requirements (i.e. the